ashinw/house-prj-pub/lower-level/section-J-requirements.md

 1. The wall air-conditioner is old, highly inefficient and only capable of cooling a small area.
 When turned on the generated cool air moves its way down to the rumpus room
 2. There is a 2x2m water stain on the carpet near the north sliding door entrance to the kitchen
 3. The ceiling plaster board is damaged by the leaky roof fascia board/gable end vent directly above the room
-4. There is no natural lighting and the downlights must be turned on even in daylight
+4. There is no natural lighting and the downlights shall be turned on even in daylight
 5. The south east window onlooking the verandah extension cavity is pointless
 6. The north most facing downlight frequently experiences flicker despite having change the globe
 7. Inequity will arise if there are differences in size, quality and positioning between upper and lower levels